nanihari/python-set-dict/README.md

 to define a group of objects as key value pairs, then we should go for dictionaries.
 ## The major data types like int, float, complex,string, boolean, tuples can be set as keys but not lists, sets, dictionaries
 ## The major data types like int, float, complex, string, boolean, tuples, lists, sets and dictionaries can be set as values.
-update() will be used to add an key, value to the dictionary d={1:1, 2:2}
+update() will be used to add an key, value to the dictionary and even for merging the 2 dictionaries d={1:1, 2:2}
 d.update({3:3})
 print(d)